Chronos778/quote.web/README.md

 ## Sections

 ### Home
-Your daily quote generator.
-See a random inspirational quote and copy it to your clipboard.
+Your daily quote generator with powerful search capabilities.
+View random inspirational quotes, search by keyword, filter by author, or browse through matching results.

 ### About
 Learn about Quote.Web, our mission, features, and the technologies we use.